Azure/iot-edge-v1/bindings/uwp/devdoc/uwp_hld.md

     namespace Microsoft.Azure.IoT.Gateway
     {
-        /// <summary> Object that represents a message on the message bus. </summary>
+        /// <summary> Object that represents a message passed between modules. </summary>
         public sealed class Message
         {
 			// There are limitations to UWP and overloading ... these static CreateMessage